tfabris/CrowCam/README.md

 - Schedule: Set all three tasks to run "Daily"
 - Schedule: First run time: Set all three tasks to "00:00"
 - Schedule: Frequency:
-    - CrowCam Controller: Frequency: "Every Minute"
+    - CrowCam Controller: Frequency: "Every 2 Minutes"
     - CrowCam Cleanup:    Frequency: "Every Day"
     - CrowCam Keep Alive: Frequency: "Every 20 Minutes"
 - Schedule: Last run time: Set it to the highest number it will let you select in the list, which will be different for each one of the tasks.
-For example, for a task that runs every minute, the highest run time available will be "23:59", a task that runs every 20 minutes will be "23:40", etc.
+For example, for a task that runs every 2 minutes, the highest run time available will be "23:58", a task that runs every 20 minutes will be "23:40", etc.
 - Task Settings, Run Command, User-defined script: create a command in each task to run each of the the corresponding scripts, for example:
 ```